sgjava/opencv-chip/README.md

 I ran a 14 hour test with motiondetect.py (with pedestrian detection) and it stayed rock solid 640x480 @ 10 FPS while using < 40% CPU when idle and 80% peaks when doing pedestrian detection and recording according to Zabbix.

 The default [motiondetect.ini](https://github.com/sgjava/opencv-chip/blob/master/python/config/motiondetect.ini) is configured to detect pedestrians from a local video file in the project.
 Try this first and make sure it works properly.
+* `cd /media/usb0/opencv-chip/python/codeferm`
+* `python motiondetect.py`
+* Video will record to ~/motion using the date to build the directory and name time for file name
+* This is handy for debugging issues or fine tuning using the same file over and over

 This time we will run mjpg-streamer in background.
 Using `-b` did not work for me as `chip` user, so I used `nohup`.
 Eventually mjpg-streamer will become a service, but this works for testing.
 To run example yourself use (this is 5 FPS example):
 * `cd /media/usb0/opencv-chip/python/codeferm`
 * `nohup mjpg_streamer -i "/usr/local/lib/input_uvc.so -n -f 5 -r 640x480" -o "/usr/local/lib/output_http.so -w /usr/local/www" &`
-* `python motiondetect.py ../config/motiondetect.ini`

-To process a video file you have already recorded without marking (replace the file name):
-* Edit motiondetect.ini and change url to file name.
-* `python motiondetect.py ../config/motiondetect.ini`
-* Frames and FPS parameters will be ignored for files since that comes from the video file
-* This is handy for debugging issues or fine tuning

-Videos will record to /media/usb0/motion using the date to build the directory and name time for file name.
-You can increase the frames parameter to something really large (216000 is 12 hours at 5 FPS) and run using `nohup`.
-This is what I will do for long term testing and burn in.

 ###References
 * [openCV 3.1.0 optimized for Raspberry Pi, with libjpeg-turbo 1.5.0 and NEON SIMD support](http://hopkinsdev.blogspot.com/2016/06/opencv-310-optimized-for-raspberry-pi.html)